rberenguel/silex/README.md

 ### Loading the Extension

-1. Open Chrome and navigate to `chrome://extensions`.
-2. Enable "Developer mode".
-3. Click "Load unpacked" and select the **`Silex`** folder.
-4. Ready.
-Point it to a folder once you open it.

-## Install

-Git clone this repository somewhere and follow _Loading the Extension_ in the previous section.
+1. Download the release.
+2. Open VS Code and invoke the _Command Palette_.
+3. Choose _Extensions: Install from vsix_.